 The student artwork will be used to honor the upcoming 65th anniversary of the adoption and proclamation of the United Nations Universal Declaration of Human Rights Day (December 10th).
 Visual and written art submissions deadline extended through Nov.
 15, 2013.

 Information about the Call for Art, including guidelines, can be found at www.nrcat.org/call4art.

 To help you and your congregation observe Human Rights Day, NRCAT will provide a Human Rights Day Toolkit, including a bulletin insert with educational and advocacy material, and an interfaith prayer; a poster for promotion of Human Rights Day; and suggestions for integrating these concerns into sermons and prayers during worship on that weekend.
 NRCAT will also provide resources for engaging in advocacy to confront the use of solitary confinement in U.S. prisons and detention centers.
 The toolkit will be available here on October 25.
 Sign-up today to get it delivered to your inbox.

 Will your congregation participate?
 Please tell us what you're planning!

-MORE INFORMATION ABOUT OPCAT AND HUMAN RIGHTS DAY
+MORE INFORMATION ABOUT HUMAN RIGHTS DAY

 On December 10, 1948, the UN General Assembly adopted the Universal Declaration of Human Rights (UDHR), which affirmed this basic tenet of the UN charter.
 The nations of the world and several faith groups now celebrate December 10 as Human Rights Day.
 There are 30 short articles in the UDHR.
 The first article states, "All human beings are born free and equal in dignity and human rights."
 The third article adds, "Everyone has the right to life, liberty and security of person."